 Starting Point and First Impressions

 The tour kicks off at Strada Vallisa, a central, accessible spot in Bari’s old town.
 Meeting here, you’ll immediately feel the vibe of the city.
 The group is limited to about 18 people, ensuring you’ll get a good amount of attention from your guide, who is usually multilingual.
-The tour lasts about 3 hours, which is perfect for a quick yet immersive overview of Bari’s core sights and flavors.
+The tour lasts about 3 hours, which is great for a quick yet immersive overview of Bari’s core sights and flavors.

 Walking Through Old Town

 As you walk through Bari’s narrow, cobbled streets, your guide will point out key sights like the Basilica of Saint Nicholas and the Cathedral of St. Sabinus.
 These landmarks aren’t just scenic; they offer insight into Bari’s religious and cultural history.
 The Basilica, in particular, houses the relics of Saint Nicholas — a major pilgrimage site for both Catholics and Orthodox Christians.
-The nearby Swabian Castle adds a medieval touch to the landscape, and many reviews appreciate how the guide includes these stops to enrich your understanding of the city’s past.

 Exploring Piazza del Ferrarese and Piazza Mercantile

 Strolling through Piazza Ferrarese, you’ll notice recent restorations that reveal Roman-era roads, giving a glimpse into Bari’s ancient roots.
-The nearby Piazza Mercantile, once the hub of commerce, is now a lively meeting point, perfect for soaking in local life.
+The nearby Piazza Mercantile, once the hub of commerce, is now a lively meeting point, great for soaking in local life.
 These spots are brief stops but worth the time, especially for history buffs or those who love wandering through authentic urban settings.

 Food Stops and Tastings